amintimany/iris/docs/proof_mode.md

           is the unicode symbol `∗`, not the regular asterisk `*`.)
   Notice that framing spatial hypotheses makes them disappear, but framing Coq or intuitionistic hypotheses does not make them disappear.
-  This tactic solves the goal if everything in the conclusion has been framed.
+  This tactic solves the goal if everything in the conclusion has been framed, i.e., the conclusion turned into `True`/`emp`.
+If multiple selection patterns are given, and the goal turns into `True`/`emp` while not all have been processed, the `iFrame` tactic fails.
 - `iFrame select (pat)%I` : cancel the last hypothesis of the intuitionistic of spatial context that matches pattern `pat`.
 - `iCombine "H1 H2" as "ipat"` : combine `H1 : P1` and `H2 : P2` into `H: P1 ∗